abh1-0/oplus-battery/README.md

 # 📦 What the module modifies

-The module only mounts overlays and runtime props.
+The module only mounts overlays, runtime props, and executes boot-scripts.

-It does NOT modify:
+It does NOT permanently modify:
 - `/system`
 - `/vendor`
 - `/product`